giuliofantuzzi/HPC_FinalProject/exercise1/README.md

 The entire data gathering process was automated by using some bash scripts, which were then submitted to the cluster using the **SLURM** workload manager, utilizing the *sbatch* command for streamlined execution.

+**<u>Important Note:</u>**

-**Important Note:** <u> my personal choice</u> was to mantain separate folders and scripts for the different algorithms.
+**My personal choice** was to mantain separate folders and scripts for the different algorithms.
 In my opinion it was useful for being more flexible both in the data analysis phase and in the collection phase itself!

+**<u>How to get data?</u>**

-**How to get data?** if you want to obtain data for an algorithm of one of the 2 collective operations, just move to the desired folder and run the provided script.
+If you want to obtain data for an algorithm of one of the 2 collective operations, just move to the desired folder and run the provided script.

 *Example(linear broadcast)*:
 ```bash